 To qualify for maintenance, a parent must meet the following criteria:

-Circumstances Requiring Children To Provide Support
+Circumstances That Require Children to Provide Support

 Children may be legally required to provide financial support to their parents if the parent meets the eligibility criteria and the child is financially capable.